visibilityspots/blog/articles/puppet/vagrant-puppet-setup.md

 So I tried to figure out a way I could keep them all up to date with the same code base.
 We are using [git](https://git.org) for almost all our projects as our versioning platform.
 So I figured out I could use the features of git to achieve the goals I've setted for my setup.
 One code base I could update without interrupting the functionality of the different proof of concepts but with the availability of upgrading those in a easy way.

 So I started my [vagrant-puppet](https://github.com/visibilityspots/vagrant-puppet.git) project on github.
 In the master branch a base setup has been configured with a puppetmaster container and a client container.
 Both are running the latest stable release of puppet 3.x.
-The puppetmaster is setted up using puppetdb puppetserver or apache/passenger it can be used both with the [centos6](https://atlas.hashicorp.com/visibilityspots/boxes/centos-6.x-puppet-3.x) or [centos7](https://atlas.hashicorp.com/visibilityspots/boxes/centos-7.x-puppet-3.x) containers I crafted using the [lxc-base-boxes](https://github.com/visibilityspots/vagrant-lxc-base-boxes).
+The puppetmaster is setted up using puppetdb puppetserver or apache/passenger it can be used both with the [centos6](https://atlas.hashicorp.com/visibilityspots/boxes/centos-6.x-puppet-3.x) or [centos7](https://atlas.hashicorp.com/visibilityspots/boxes/centos-7.x-puppet-3.x) containers I crafted using the [lxc-base-boxes](https://github.com/visibilityspots/vagrant-lxc-base-boxes) repository.

 # puppet